koheitakumi/nextjs-9.4.0-with-material-ui/README.md

-# Simple template of Next.js v9.4.0 with Material-UI
+# Simple template of Next.js v9.4.0 with Material-UI and TypeScript

 This project is just a sample of Nest.js v9.4.0 with Material-UI.
 Some useful updated features of next.js v9.4.0 are used in this project.